Source Free Unsupervised Graph Domain Adaptation: Experiments

-\textbf{Reproducibility Settings.} To ensure the validity of experiments, each source dataset is randomly split into training and validation sets with the ratio 4:1.
+\paragraph{Reproducibility Settings.} To ensure the validity of experiments, each source dataset is randomly split into training and validation sets with a ratio 4:1.
 All the experimental results are averaged over 5 runs with different random seeds [1, 3, 5, 7, 9].
-Notice that, for a fair comparison, we set the hyperparameters $\lambda_1$ and $\lambda_2$ in \model{} to the default value: 1, without any additional hyperparameter search.
-We will provide further hyperparameter sensitivity analysis in the later section.

-For baseline methods, we apply the large-scale hyperparameter grid search on GraphSAGE, GAT, DANE, and UDAGCN.
+Considering the hyperparameter search setting, \textbf{we do not have any hyperparameter search in \model{}}.
+We set the hyperparameters $\lambda_1$ and $\lambda_2$ to the default value: of 1 in all experiments except for the hyperparameter sensitivity analysis.
+For baseline methods, we apply large-scale hyperparameter grid search on all other baselines including GNN, SFUDA, self-supervised learning, and UGDA methods to ensure those baseline methods reach their best performance.
 Our reproducing settings are different from some baseline methods reported in their papers like five different random seeds and the validation partition.
 After checking with their authors, we consider that this may induce a different experimental result from the one in the original paper.
-The details of hyperparameter, hardware, and software settings can be found in the appendix.
+The details of experimental settings can be found in the appendix \ref{app:experiment}.
+We also release our code and the experimental details in the repository \href{https://github.com/HaitaoMao/SOGA}{here}